arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 But we can do better we can refactor the codebase!! :-)

 ## Testing strategy
+Refactor whitout tests?
+Bad idea!
 We want write application end-to-end tests also knows as Characterization Tests.
 This Characterization tests freeze current behaviour.
 We can use application output to help us write simpler Characterization tests.
 The idea is very simple:
   - grab and store many sampled output and use it for future verifications.
   - if the output was changed the behaviour was changed too.
-The initial grabbed output is formerly knows as Golden Master.
+The initial grabbed output is commonly knows as Golden Master.
 This isn't the only way to write this Characterization tests.
 It isn't 100% regression bug free, but can rich a good level with low effort.